MSWagner/nestjs-starter/README.md

 # create network to connect the app with the db
 $ docker network create project-name-network

+# set the env variables for the docker compose file (I used github secrets in the github actions pipeline)
 # build the docker image, create & run the app/db container in detached mode (background)
 $ docker-compose -f 'docker-compose.prod.yml' up -d

 # init tables with migration